camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 On-the-fly tiles generation introduces some issues such as having a growing number of tiles that may become unmanageable.
-For example when updating the data, it is not possible to figure out what tiles should be updated.
+For example when updating the data, it is not possible to figure out which tiles should be updated.

-For the high usage website we want to put the tiles on S3 with the same tool.
+For a high usage website, we want to put the tiles on S3 with the same tool.

-One issue we have if we want to generate all the tiles, the generation time can grow to more than one month, especially if we have a high resolution (low if in m/px) on the last zoom level.
+One issue we have, if we want to generate all the tiles, the generation time can grow to more than one month, especially if we have a high resolution (low if in m/px) on the last zoom level.
-Than for the last zoom level we should generate the tiles on the fly with a low expiry (4 hours for example).
+Then for the last zoom level we should generate the tiles on the fly with a low expiry time (4 hours for example).
-We should use metatiles to don't have too may request to postgres.
+We should use metatiles to order to not send too many requests to postgres.
-And the tiles should be delete after the expiry time.
+The tiles should be deleted after the expiry time.

 The chosen solution is a combination of two tools: